simpledataops/cesium-scheduler/docs/index.md

 When you select this option, the UI will show a dropdown containing the workflow that this workflow can be triggered by.

 ![Workflow triggered configuration](images/workflow-based-trigger.png)
+A workflow triggered by another workflow can be triggered in 2 modes:
+* Immediate: The 2nd workflow runs immediately when the first workflow is successful.
+* Delayed: The 2nd workflow runs with a delay of a configurable amount of time configured in seconds after the first workflow is successful.

 ### Manual Trigger
 A mannually run workflow can only be triggered in 2 ways: